anshsdesai/DarkMatterRates/README.md

 It also makes use of a useful package for tracking units called [numericalunits](https://pypi.org/project/numericalunits/)

 ### Citing
-If you make use of this code or numerical results please cite the zenodo link (pending) as well as citing our relevant [arXiv:2507.00344](http://arxiv.org/abs/2507.00344)
+If you make use of this code or numerical results please see the CITATION.cff file as well as citing our relevant [arXiv:2507.00344](http://arxiv.org/abs/2507.00344)

 ## Papers that used this code
 [arXiv:2507.00344](http://arxiv.org/abs/2507.00344)